[Adopted 10-26-2004 by G.O. No. 8-2004; amended in its entirety 12-9-2014 by G.O. No. 16-2014]

 It shall be unlawful for any person to act as a debt collection agency without first having obtained a license in accordance with the provisions of this article, and without first being in compliance with all other applicable laws, rules and regulations.

 All licenses issued pursuant to this article shall be valid for one year unless sooner suspended or revoked.
-The annual fee for a license or renewal thereof shall be $150.
+The annual fee for a license or renewal thereof shall be $300.
+All licenses shall expire annually on January 31 of each year.

 Each person applying for a debt collection agency license or renewal thereof shall file an application in such form and detail as the Director may prescribe and shall pay the fee required by this article.